sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-656	Coin Path    		29.3%	Hard
+given n elements A[i] is the cost to step on i.
+You can jump forward 1 to B steps.
+If A[i]=-1 you cannot jump. start from 0 you have to reach the last index with min cost. return the path (if tie return the lexi smallest path) dp from right to left (left to right is also fine) dp with path information to get the lexi smallest path, we need smaller index if tie, thus from right to left is more convenient. very good question!
+->>

+<<-673	Number of Longest Increasing Subsequence    		38.2%	Medium
+return the number of LIS.
+two dp problem: LIS and number of LIS ending with nums[i]
+- if len(i)==len(j)+1, cnt[i]+=cnt[j]
+then we add all len=maxlen, cnt
+->>

 <<-691	Stickers to Spell Word    		43.5%	Hard
 given a list of stickers (can reuse) to spell a target string. return the min number of stickers.
 - convert target string and stickers into hashmap (no order needed)